Half-Shot/half-shot.github.io/content/blog/leafpipe/index.md

 ```

 We then take these samples, and apply some simple evaluations to each pixel to skip anything that might be "dull" (really light or really dark
 colours tend to be a bit boring on a RGB display).

 Within each panel, we take a heatmap of the pixels and choose whichever pixel ranks highest.
+The heatmap is effectively a 4 dimensional array of
+all the panels x [possible hue values] x [possible saturation values] x [possible lightness values].

 ```rust
         // Reject any really dark colours.